LightningWB/Text-Bullet/docs/README.md

 There are two main concepts you need to know to be able to write plugins.
 Events and data structures.
 - Events

 	Each plugin is event oriented.
 Events are called for a variety of reasons.
 Some example events are playerJoin, playerTick, gameTick, playerCreate or any action sent from the client.
 Each event is given a priority.
 The priority for base events is 0.
 This can be any number.
 You can use priorities to block certain events from happening.
 An example would be another plugin can stop a player from moving if they have an item.
 Other events can be emitted through namespaces to ensure multiple plugins don't use the same names and cause unwanted side effects.
 [A detailed list of events](./Events.md).
+ALl events sent from the client are under the `actions` namespace.
+Ex. `actions::setDir`.
+An easy way to see every action from the client is doing `plugin.on('actions::*', console.log)`.

 - Data Structures
 	- Players